 Base Salary.
 Base salaries are designed to provide a consistent cash flow throughout the year as compensation for day-to-day responsibilities.
 Base salaries are reviewed and, if deemed appropriate, adjusted on an annual basis.
 Our NEOs' base salaries are based on, among other things, the breadth and complexity of the individual's responsibilities, their contributions to our performance, individual performance, and any new responsibilities assumed.
 The Compensation Committee reviews data from our compensation peer group to validate the competitiveness of our compensation program, including base salaries.
-However, the Committee does not benchmark base salary to a specific percentile of the peer data.
+However, the Compensation Committee does not benchmark base salary to a specific percentile of the peer data.

-In December 2020, the Compensation Committee approved fiscal year 2021 base salaries for each of our named executive officers other than Ms. Fogarty, as follows:
+In January 2022, the Compensation Committee approved fiscal year 2022 base salaries for each of our named executive officers, as follows:

-2021 Base Salary Year-over-Year % Change
+2022 Base Salary Year-over-Year % Change

-Chris Caldwell \$775,000 34.8%
+Chris Caldwell \$800,000 3.2%

-Andre Valentine \$599,625 2.5%
+Andre Valentine \$617,614 3.0%

-Cormac Twomey \$473,886 (1) 2.6%
+Cormac Twomey \$482,109 (1) 13.4%

-Rick Rosso \$475,000 9.2%
+Rick Rosso \$550,000 15.8%

-Steve Richie \$375,000 7.1%
+Jane Fogarty \$415,000 10.7%

-(1) Converted from £355,904 by using the fiscal year-end exchange rate of 1 GBP to \$1.3315.
+Converted from £403,675 by using the fiscal year-end exchange rate of 1 GBP to \$1.1943.
+The percentage change for Mr. Twomey represents the year-over-year change in his salary in GBP.